 To put it simply, you earn a certain percentage of the money you spend.
 It’s essentially free money for you!
 They offer a free rewards system where you can earn gift cards.
 Though it hasn’t been out long, it’s gained a lot of popularity among young adults.

 In this Drop app review, we’ll discuss everything that you need to know.
 From the company’s history to all of the benefits, we’ve got you covered.
 If you want to learn about a new way to get free rewards, read on.

 The best part?
-You get a $1 registration bonus when you sign-up and link your credit card using a promo code.
+You get a $1 registration bonus when you sign-up and link your first credit/debit card.

 What Is The Drop App?

 On the About page of Drop’s website, they describe the app as a “financial technology company focused on bringing value to millennials.”
 Their aim is to help users earn rewards from places they already shop.